 The benefits of seafood go beyond just grades.

 - Feed your brain: studies show fish eaters have bigger memory and learning centers.

 - Better your sight: along with supporting healthy eye development, omega-3s support our ability to detect light.

 - Have D for your bones: just one serving of salmon can provide 100% of the daily recommended value for vitamin D.

 A+ for versatility

 Contrary to popular opinion, many seafood varieties have a mild flavor that suits a variety of your children’s favorite dishes.
 Shrimp and white fish such as cod, tilapia or Alaska pollock are great in tacos, quesadillas, pasta dishes and more.

 There are so many types of seafood to choose from.
 Frozen and canned varieties are easy to prepare and serve.

-And that’s just some of the reason that kids should eat fish!
+And that’s just some of the reasons kids should eat fish!